Trifolium depauperatum: Description

 Trifolium depauperatum is a small annual herb growing upright or decumbent in form.
-The leaves are made up of oval leaflets up to 2 centimeters long which are smooth, toothed, lobed, or blunt-tipped.
-The inflorescence is a head of flowers up to 1.5 centimeters long.
-The flower has a pinkish purple white-tipped corolla up to a centimeter long.
-It becomes inflated as the fruit developed.
+The leaves are made up of oval leaflets up to 2 cm long which are smooth, toothed, lobed, or blunt-tipped.
+The inflorescence is a head of flowers up to 1.5 cm long.
+The flower has a pinkish purple white-tipped corolla up to 1 cm long.
+It becomes inflated as the fruit develops.

 Subspecies

 Trifolium depauperatum has several varieties, which can include: